FusionReactor and Your ColdFusion Queries

-As before, there’s a lot of information, but I’d focus in on the row count.
+As before, there’s a lot of information, but I’d focus on the row count.
 If you’ve ever seen someone select everything from a table and then use ColdFusion conditionals to restrict what is shown, then you know why this is a problem.
-The query is returning a mind boggling twenty-seven thousand rows.
+The query is returning a mind-boggling twenty-seven thousand rows.
 There’s no way that was intentional.
 (Ok, for my test it was, but you get my point.)

 The final tab, Relations, gives you a good look at the query within the page it was working.
-For example, this page had multiple queries and you can see how they impacted to the overall total page performance.
+For example, this page had multiple coldFusion queries and you can see how they impacted the overall total page performance.

 Let’s now take a look at how FusionReactor reports errors.
 To test, I ran two requests with simple SQL errors, one trying to get a field that didn’t exist and one against a table that didn’t exist.
 Here’s how the main error history page shows the results.

-For the most part this is fairly similar to the history report, except now you can get a short report of the error.
+For the most part, this is fairly similar to the history report, except now you can get a short report of the error.
 As a test, I shut down my MySQL server and ran my request again.
 As expected, I got an error.
 However, that error does not show up in this report.
 It does show up under “Request/Error History” though.
 My guess is that since Lucee couldn’t ever speak to MySQL, a JDBC transaction was not made.
 That makes sense to me, but just keep in mind that you may want to check both error reports when hunting down issues.

 The detail view is the same as before but with a new tab called “Error Details”: